wusai2333/trib/doc/lab2.md

 If you have made changes to those files.
 Then you need to merge the changes properly.

-If you have trouble on merging the changes, and don't know how to solve the conflicts, please ask the TA for help.
+If you have trouble on merging the changes (on any of the repos), and don't know how to solve the conflicts, please ask the TA for help.

 ## System Architecture